DMVis/DMVis/documentation/components/label.md

 # Label component

-The label component can be used to add a label to a chart, it is a simple text element with a rectangle behind it.
+The label component can be used to add a label to a chart.
+It is a simple text element with a rectangle behind it.

 # Required Attributes